arpie725/Worker-Scheduling/README.md

 Author: Ryan Phung
 Date: April 14, 2022

-** Using recursive backtracking to schedule works given an availability matrix (described below) ** Constraints:
+** Using recursive backtracking to schedule workers given an availability matrix (described below) ** Constraints:
     -Workers cannot work twice in a day (have 2 shifts on the same day) -Workers cannot exceed the max number of shifts allowed (given by user)